-This year marks the 13th edition of Parker’s Heritage Collection from Heaven Hill, and the first time a rye whiskey has been released as part of the collection.
+This year marks the 14th edition of Parker’s Heritage Collection from Heaven Hill.
 The whiskey is made from the same mash bill as Pikesville and Rittenhouse Rye – 51% rye, 35% corn, 14% malted barley.
 But this new whiskey is different in that it was aged in level 5 char barrels for nearly nine years, getting into the deeper, smokier end of the barrel char scale.
 The whiskey, which is non-chill filtered and bottled at 105 proof, has a bit of smoke on the nose and rich oak, cinnamon, and just a hint of spice on the palate.
 Try it side by side with any other Heaven Hill rye and you will see what the effect of the heavier char is.
 The difference is subtle, but it makes a statement.

-The newest release in the Johnnie Walker Ghost and Rare series, Glenury Royal, comes out this October.
+The newest release in the Johnnie Walker Ghost and Rare series, Glenury Royal, is full of character.
 Ghost & Rare focuses on whisky in the Diageo portfolio from long-defunct distilleries (some of which, like Port Ellen, are now being resurrected), as well as rare whiskies from the Diageo reserves.
 Glenury Royal, the third in the series, is a blend of eight whiskies: three from the closed distilleries (Glenury Royal, Pittyvaich, Cambus), and five from ones that are still in operation (Glen Elgin, Glenlossie, Inchgower, Glenkinchie, and a grain whisky from Cameronbridge).
-The whisky is bottled at 43.8%, and has a delicate palate with just a wisp of smoke curling around soft and sweet notes of cherry and vanilla that steer it towards the dessert dram category.
+The whisky has a delicate palate with just a wisp of smoke curling around soft and sweet notes of cherry, nuts, and vanilla that steer it towards the dessert dram category.

 1792 is a brand of whiskey from Barton 1792 Distillery that is sometimes overlooked by bourbon drinkers, perhaps due to the fact that it’s overshadowed by parent company Sazerac’s more popular sister whiskey, Buffalo Trace.
 This high rye, 12-year-old bourbon is bottled at 96.6 proof, and combines a healthy dose of char and oak with strong fruit, spice, and butterscotch flavors on the palate.
 This limited-edition whiskey joins the ranks of Port Finish and Bottled in Bond in the 1792 special release lineup.

 Wyoming Whiskey first released its Outryder expression back in 2016.
 The new, older version is a bottled-in-bond whiskey (100 proof, at least four years old) that is a blend of two whiskeys with different mash bills.
 The first falls just short of being categorized as rye whiskey (48 percent winter rye, 40 percent corn, 12 percent barley), while the second is a bourbon just barely nudging into “high rye” territory (68 percent corn, 20 percent rye, 12 percent barley).
 The ratio of the blend is two barrels of bourbon to one barrel of the “almost rye.”
 With all that rye, expect something on the spicier side, but still rounded out by a hefty dose of brown sugar sweetness.
-This year’s release was aged for nearly eight years, which is twice as long at the previous batch.
+If last year’s was any indicator, the forthcoming 2022 release (to drop very soon) ought to be very majestic.